Migrating a Linux server from the command line

-This article describes how to prepare for a migration and the tools that will make the job go easier.
+This article describes how to prepare for a full migration and the tools that will make the job go easier.

-This article describes the process for a full migration.
 If you know you need to copy more than just a few data files this is the most straightforward approach.